 Kalsi Engineering, Inc. has increased the reliability of extreme high pressure rotary sealing by improving the extrusion resistance of the force balancing seals used with Kalsi proprietary floating backup rings.

 The floating backup ring allows the smallest practicable extrusion gap between the rotary seal and the shaft, which allows the rotary Kalsi seal to withstand higher pressures for longer periods of time.
 Equal hydraulic forces applied to the oppositely facing ends of the backup ring cause it to be axially force balanced.
 This axial force balance, coupled with the journal bearing relationship, allows the backup ring to follow lateral shaft motion, such as runout and shaft deflection.
-The floating backup ring is applicable to many different types of equipment requiring high pressure rotary sealing, including rotating control devices (RCDs), hydraulic swivels, side entry swivels, coaxial swivels, etc. You can read more detail about the floating backup ring in Chapter D17 of the Kalsi Seals Handbook.
+The floating backup ring is applicable to many different types of equipment requiring high pressure rotary sealing, including rotating control devices (RCDs), hydraulic swivels, coaxial swivels, cementing heads, and various other types of side entry swivels with radially oriented process fluid feed inlet ports.
+You can read more detail about the floating backup ring in Chapter D17 of the Kalsi Seals Handbook.

 The axial force balance on the backup ring is made possible by defining a substantially equal hydraulic area on each end of the backup ring.
 These hydraulic areas are defined by three force balancing seals, and the Kalsi-brand rotary seal.
 See Figure 1.
 An axial port in the backup ring communicates the lubricant pressure from one hydraulic area to the other, creating substantially equal and oppositely acting axial hydraulic forces.